vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Kāsikhanda 80.1-73 q. by VR 84-88.
 Manorathadrādaśī–fast on Phā. śu.
 11, then on 12th worship

-Hari, homa to Hari and then prayer 'May Vāsudeva yield my desires '; one year divided into three periods of four months; in each period different flowers, different kinds of incensos, different naivedya; daksiṇā to be given every month; at end golden image of Viṣnu to be donated, twelve brahmanas to be feasted, twelve jars to be given; HV I.
+Hari, homa to Hari and then prayer 'May Vāsudeva yield my desires '; one year divided into three periods of four months; in each period different flowers, different kinds of incensos, different naivedya; daksiṇā to be given every month; at end golden image of Viṣṇu to be donated, twelve brahmanas to be feasted, twelve jars to be given; HV I.

 1072-1075 (from Pad. ).
 Manorathadvitiyāon śu.
 2nd; worship of Vasudeva by day,